codefellows-seattle-javascript-401d19/34-priority-queue-and-2d-arrays/lab-nicholasc/README.md

    `npm run test`

 ## models
-### insertion-sort
+### blocking
-insertion sort exports a function that can be used to sort an array.
-The function takes in an array and then calls an insertion sort method in place on the array that sorts the values.
-The function expects the input to be an array or else it will throw an error.
-This function has an O(n) = nlog(n) where n is the length of the array.
-At its worst performance it has an O(n) = n^2 if it has to resort the entire array every time which is highly improbable.
+blocking exports a function that finds how many people you are blocking in a theater represented by a 2d array of height values stored as strings.
+If a row and column are passed in it checks against the heights of the people behind you to see who you are blocking.
+The function utilizes a helper function that returns the parsed height of an individual in inches.

-### max-heap
+### min-heap
-max-heap exports a model of a max heap that creates a new MaxHeap with an empty data set when its constructor is called.
-MaxHeas contain an insert method that inserts a new value in the proper position.
+min-heap exports a model of a min heap that creates a new MinHeap with an empty data set when its constructor is called.
+MinHeas contain an insert method that inserts a new value in the proper position.
 It expects a number as its input and will throw an error if it is not a number.
-It also contains an extractMaximum method that will take the maximum value out of the heap and restructure the heap properly.
-It also has a peek method that returns the maximum value of the heap.
+It also contains an extractMinimum method that will take the minimum value out of the heap and restructure the heap properly.
+It also has a peek method that returns the minimum value of the heap.

+### priority-heap
+priority heap exports a model that creates a new priority heap.
+It utilizes min heap to store the values in priority order and when it dequeues a value it returns the value.